LewisHaZ/CI_PP3_TTT/README.md

 ## Validation

 [PEP8 Validation Service by CODE INSTITUTE](https://pep8ci.herokuapp.com/#) was used to check the code for PEP8 requirements.
-Most of the code besides the run.py file run without errors, the errors on the run.py file were due to my logo ascii.
+Most of the code besides the run.py file run without errors, the errors on the run.py file were justified by the title logo ascii.

 <details><summary>PEP3 check for run.py</summary>
 <img src="docs/validation/run-py-validation.jpg">